What are you doing to ensure that Paignton Zoo is safe to visit?

 Are dogs allowed in the Zoo?

-We regret that guest's dogs or pets are not permitted in the Zoo, except for guide or assistance dogs.
+We regret that guest's dogs or pets are not permitted in the zoo, except for assistance dogs.

 Can I bring my bike in?

-However there is a bike rack that is free to use.
+However there is a bike rack at the main entrance that is free to use.
 Please ask staff where to store bikes safely.

 Can I hire a room for a corporate meeting?